Simulating core excitation in breakup reactions of halo nuclei using an effective three-body force: Conclusion

 The nuclear breakup of $^{11}$Be on $^{12}$C excites the $\fial^+$ and $\thal^+$ resonances \cite{Fuk04}.
 This reaction therefore constitutes an ideal tool to study these states above the one-neutron separation threshold \cite{Fuk04,CGB04}.
 In a previous work \cite{CPH18}, we examined in detail the influence of the description of the projectile upon the reaction calculation, coupling a Halo-EFT description of $^{11}$Be \cite{Hammer:2017tjm} to the DEA \cite{BCG05,GBC06}.
 Describing the $\fial^+$ and $\thal^+$ resonances as, respectively, a $d_{5/2}$ and $d_{3/2}$ neutron interacting with a $^{10}$Be core in its $0^+$ ground state is not sufficient to reproduce the peaks observed in the experimental cross section \cite{CPH18}.

-In this Letter, we have presented an extension of \Ref{CPH18}, adding a three-body interaction between the $^{12}$C target, the $^{10}$Be core, and the halo neutron.
+In this Letter, we have presented an extension of Ref.~\cite{CPH18}, adding a three-body interaction between the $^{12}$C target, the $^{10}$Be core, and the halo neutron.
 This three-body force is tailored to simulate the effect of the virtual excitation of the ${}^{10}$Be core to a $2^+$ state during the reaction.
 When the range of the three-body force in the core-target coordinate is of the order of that of the $c$-$T$ nuclear optical potential it is possible to find a realistic three-body-force strength that reproduces the experimental breakup cross section in the energy region of the $\fial^+$ resonant state without affecting the good agreement with the data at $E<3$~MeV.

+A similar idea was previously used by Love and Satchler to include core polarization effects in proton scattering from deformed nuclei~\cite{Love:1967,Satchler:1971}.
+They also gave a prescription to derive the strength of the force from the relevant optical potentials, and from the deformation of ${}^{10}$Be.
+However, applied to the nuclear breakup of $^{11}$Be this prescription overestimates the strength of the three-body force by roughly a factor of five.
+This observation clearly demonstrates the power of the EFT framework.
+The three-body force is not merely an efficient way to include the physics of a particular model, but allows to capture all the different physics mechanisms that can contribute to such a three-body force in a systematic way.
+In particular, it is able to accommodate the effects of the shell-inversion in $^{11}$Be.

-In their analysis of this reaction, Moro and Lay found that explicitly including the $2^+$ excited state of $^{10}$Be in the projectile description enables satisfactory reproduction of the experimental breakup cross section \cite{ML12}.
+More recently, Moro and Lay found that explicitly including the $2^+$ excited state of $^{10}$Be in the projectile description enables satisfactory reproduction of the experimental breakup cross section \cite{ML12}.
 In our complementary approach, we incorporate the core excitation in the effective operators that encode the reaction mechanism.
-This ability to include virtual excitations in either operators or wave functions can be formalized through the use of unitary transformations~\cite{Okubo:1954zz,Lee:1980yrt} and suggests that it is difficult to gain model-independent insight into the structure of these resonances from reactions on a ${}^{12}$C target.
+This ability to include virtual excitations in either operators or wave functions can be formalised through the use of unitary transformations~\cite{Okubo:1954zz,Lee:1980yrt} and suggests that it is difficult to gain model-independent insight into the structure of these resonances from reactions on a ${}^{12}$C target.
 This is particularly true for the $\thal^+$ resonance, which exists close to the ${}^{10}$Be$(2^+)$-n threshold.
 For this ${}^{11}$Be state a description that includes only virtual first-order excitation of the $2^+$ state may not be valid.

 Tuning the range of the three-body interaction in the $c$-n coordinate results in the excitation of the $\fial^+$, the $\thal^+$, or both, resonances.
 This selectivity can be traced back to the radial dependence of the overlap wave functions of the single-particle description of the states.
 It highlights the fact that, in the region $E\gtrsim 3$~MeV, the resolution in the reaction reaches the limits of an EFT description without an explicit $2^+$ degree of freedom, because details of the EFT's implementation can be resolved.